logotype

 This Quite Frankly Drums website is essentially a record of my drum collection past and present along with the history behind each set of drums where known.

-As mentioned on the home page, the site is also dedicated with loving thanks to my late father, Frank Collins who along with his father, Frank Collins senior, set me on my lifelong drumming and music path.
+As mentioned on the home page, the site is dedicated with loving thanks to my late father, Frank Collins who along with his father, Frank Collins senior, set me on my lifelong drumming and music path.

 Like the drums and music, this website is a labour of love, a slow build with items and information being added just when I am able and of course, as I perhaps uncover more historic information!